ryym/calmly/README.md

 But we think React still shines even if it loses these functionalities, in the server side.
 Because:

-- It allows you to mark up HTML as a composition of reusable components.
+- It encourages you to mark up HTML as a composition of reusable components.
 This greatly helps you keep your code base maintainable.
 - You can depend on various Node.js ecosystem because JSX is just a JavaScript code.
-- It works well with TypeScript that makes coding very comfortable thanks to helpful compiler assists.
+- It works well with TypeScript that makes daily coding very comfortable thanks to helpful compiler assists.

 And these features still function in the server side.
 That's why we want to use React just for building web pages.